kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Account-Representative-Steps.md

 ### Hashing Function

 The default and recommended hashing function associated with an Application Token is SHA1.
 This type of hash function is available to all developers.
 Because Application Token hashes are salted, it does not pose a security risk.
-Clients with specific security requirements may select MD5, SHA-256, and SHA-512 functions.
+Clients with specific security requirements may select the hash function SHA-1 or SHA-256.

 ## Application Token Creation